dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ## Contributors

 Please remember that the information in this repo is the work of a lot more people than just me.
-Please take a look at the [contributers list](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/graphs/contributors) and appreciate their work.
+Please take a look at the [contributors list](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/graphs/contributors) and appreciate their work.
 Be sure to credit them as well.

 ## Joy-Con PCB Layout and test points